Flashcards in Digestion Deck (31)

-The part of the nervous system that is embedded in the submucosa and muscularis of the GI tract; governs motility and secretions of the GI tract
+The part of the nervous system that is embedded in the submucosa and muscularis of the gastrointestinal (GI) tract; governs motility and secretions of the GI tract.

-A cell of the mucosa of the GI tract that secrets hormones that governs function of the GI tract
+A cell of the mucosa of the gastrointestinal tract that secretes a hormone that governs function of the GI tract.

 Glands in the mucosa of the stomach composed of cells that empty their secretions into narrow channels called gastric pits.

 A continuous tube running through the ventral body cavity extending from the mouth to the anus.
-Also called alimentary canal.
+Also called the alimentary (al?-i-MEN-tar-ē) canal.

-A gland that opens into the surface of the intestinal mucosa and secrets digestive enzymes.
-Also called a crypt lieberkuhn
+A gland that opens onto the surface of the intestinal mucosa and secretes digestive enzymes.
+Also called a crypt of Lieberkühn (LĒ-ber-kūn).

-One of the many lymphatic vessels in villi of the intestines that absorb triglycerides and other lipids from digested foods.
+One of many lymphatic vessels in villi of the intestines that absorb triglycerides and other lipids from digested food.

-A network of autonomic axons and postganglionic cell bodies located in the muscularis of the GI tract
+A network of autonomic axons and postganglionic cell bodies located in the muscularis of the gastrointestinal tract.

-A type of secretory cell in gastric glands that produces HCL acid and intrinsic factor.
+A type of secretory cell in gastric glands that produces hydrochloric acid and intrinsic factor.

-One of the paired salivary glands located inferior and anterior to the ears and connected to the oral cavity via a duct that opens into they inside of the cheek opposite the maxillary second molar tooth.
+One of the paired salivary glands located inferior and anterior to the ears and connected to the oral cavity via a duct (Stensen's) that opens into the inside of the cheek opposite the maxillary (upper) second molar tooth.

-Protein-digesting enzyme secreted by chief cells of the stomach in the inactive form pepsinogen, which is converted to the active pepsin by HCL
+Protein-digesting enzyme secreted by chief cells of the stomach in the inactive form pepsinogen, which is converted to active pepsin by hydrochloric acid.

 The largest serous membrane of the body that lines the abdominal cavity and covers the viscera within it.